nikkefimov/snippetbox/cmd/notes.md

 file snippets.go contains code for work with notes with MySQL database, assign new type here SnippetModel

-7.08 update file snippets.go
+-Update file snippets.go

 edit method SnippetModel.Insert(), create new snippet in table snippets and return new snippet's id make SQL request and update code in snippets.go, use interface sql.Result which we get after execution DB.Exec().
 We have two methods from sql.Result, LastInsertId() and RowsAffected(), not all driver support these methods, PostgeSQL doesnt work with LastInsertId(), have to check driver's manual before use

-8.08 output snippet from the database by snippet's ID from the URL
+-Output snippet from the database by snippet's ID from the URL

 edit method GET in file snippets.go

-13.08 test display latest snippets from DB
+-Test display latest snippets from DB

-17.08 display content from MySQL into HTML template
+-Display content from MySQL into HTML template

 fix error with mainpage